Technology at Stanbridge

 Tech Lab & Curriculum

 Our newly-updated, state-of-the-art technology lab is equipped with a large screen Apple TV for instruction, as well MacBook Pro laptops, iPads, and iMacs for student use.
-Students in the elementary and junior high divisions receive one quarter of technology instruction in our lab each school year, and most high school freshmen receive one full year of technology instruction in the lab.
+Students in the elementary and middle school divisions receive one quarter of technology instruction in our lab each school year, and most high school freshmen receive one full year of technology instruction in the lab.
 There are also technology electives available to sophomores, juniors, and seniors, such as Java scripting.
 Our year-long high school curriculum focuses on the following areas:

 Design Lab & Innovation